 Genesis 2:7 is the description of God's formation of man (Adam).
 It uses the words dust, ground, blow, nostrils, breathe, life, man, living, and soul.
-Three words “came to be” a living soul describes man.
+Three words “came to be” a living soul are what describes man.
 The verse does not say that man “was a soul.

-According to the King James Version Genesis 2:7 reads as follows,
+First, according to the King James Version (KJV) Genesis 2:7 reads as follows,

 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 Genesis 2:7 (KJV)

 But, both the New American Standard Bible and New International Version translates the verse as,